Risingson/eveeyedocs/docs/sync/character-management.md

 If you updated your character image you can update it by just authorizing the char again.
 Also if a new version of Eveeye was installed sometimes it would need you to authorize your characters again to use new features.

 ## Revoking access
-To remove SSO access for a character permissions please do so at [https://community.eveonline.com/support/third-party-applications/](https://community.eveonline.com/support/third-party-applications/).
+To remove a character's API permissions please do so at [https://community.eveonline.com/support/third-party-applications/](https://community.eveonline.com/support/third-party-applications/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk1NDI3NTAxLC0xNTE0Mjg0MjgsNzUwNj
+eyJoaXN0b3J5IjpbMjEzNjYyMDQ4OSwtMTUxNDI4NDI4LDc1MD
-U1MTc4LC04Mzg3Njc5MTgsMTQ3NzMxODQ3NCwtMzQ2MjY2MjA3
+Y1NTE3OCwtODM4NzY3OTE4LDE0NzczMTg0NzQsLTM0NjI2NjIw
-LC0xNTMxMTU2NDkwLC01NTc1MDM1MzEsLTg3NDc1OTM5OSwtMT
+NywtMTUzMTE1NjQ5MCwtNTU3NTAzNTMxLC04NzQ3NTkzOTksLT
-UyMzE4MjI3NiwxMDYzNjUxMDExLC0xMzkxMDIxNDE3LDE4MzU2
+E1MjMxODIyNzYsMTA2MzY1MTAxMSwtMTM5MTAyMTQxNywxODM1
-MzQ1NjEsLTM4MDQ5ODAyMCwxMjg2OTE5Nzg3LDEyMjY5OTc3Mj
+NjM0NTYxLC0zODA0OTgwMjAsMTI4NjkxOTc4NywxMjI2OTk3Nz
-gsMTY3OTY2ODA5M119
+I4LDE2Nzk2NjgwOTNdfQ==
 -->